 - Bringing together extended members of a family to discuss the issues raised and empower them to meet their challenges;

-- Allowing the family to have time to think, develop solutions to their current problems and plan in private;
+- The family having time to think, develop solutions to their current problems and plan in private;

 - Encouraging the child/ young person to take part in the decisions that directly affect them;